 2. Combining Collection/Product and Marketing Pages

-Your collection pages should highlight products, such as by providing images, reviews, a clear description, and pricing information.
+For proper e-commerce conversion optimization, your collection pages should highlight products, such as by providing images, reviews, a clear description, and pricing information.

 Sticking with the JIMMY CHOO example, here’s what a product page should look like: